bevsxyz/bevsxyz/content/authors/admin/_index.md

 - icon: instagram
   icon_pack: fab
   link: https://www.instagram.com/bevsxyz

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
-- icon: cv-square
+# - icon: cv
-  icon_pack: ai
+#   icon_pack: ai
-  link: files/resume.pdf
+#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+# Highlight the author in author lists? (true/false)
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.